-We account for our investments in unconsolidated joint ventures under the equity method of accounting as we exercise significant influence, but do not control these entities and are not considered to be the primary beneficiary under FIN 46.
+We account for our investments in unconsolidated joint ventures under the equity method of accounting as we exercise significant influence, but do not control these entities and are not considered to be the primary beneficiary under FIN 46R.
+We consolidate those joint ventures where we are considered to be the primary beneficiary, even though we do not control the entity.
 In all the joint ventures, the rights of the minority investor are both protective as well as participating.
-These rights preclude us from consolidating these investments.
+Unless we are determined to be the primary beneficiary, these rights preclude us from consolidating these investments.
 These investments are recorded initially at cost, as investments in unconsolidated joint ventures, and subsequently adjusted for equity in net income (loss) and cash contributions and distributions.
 Any difference between the carrying amount of these investments on our balance sheet and the underlying equity in net assets is amortized as an adjustment to equity in net income (loss) of unconsolidated joint ventures over the lesser of the joint venture term or 40 years.
 See Note 6.
 None of the joint venture debt is recourse to us.